On this page...

 Therapeutic Classroom Grant

-The therapeutic classroom grant is a one time competitive incentive grant that was awarded to districts for therapeutic classroom start-up costs during the 2021-22 school year.
+The therapeutic classroom grant is an annual competitive incentive grant awarded to districts for therapeutic classroom start-up costs.